 The population of LaBelle has a very low overall level of education: only 8.11% of people over 25 hold a 4-year college degree or higher.

 The per capita income in LaBelle in 2018 was $19,064, which is low income relative to Florida and the nation.
 This equates to an annual income of $76,256 for a family of four.
 However, LaBelle contains both very wealthy and poor people as well.

 LaBelle is an extremely ethnically-diverse city.
 The people who call LaBelle home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in LaBelle, accounting for 55.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in LaBelle, accounting for 53.79% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of LaBelle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in LaBelle include English, German, Italian, and Moroccan.
+Important ancestries of people in LaBelle include English, German, Irish, Italian, and Dutch.

-LaBelle also has a high percentage of its population that was born in another country: 25.32%.
+LaBelle also has a high percentage of its population that was born in another country: 16.32%.

 The most common language spoken in LaBelle is English.
 Other important languages spoken here include Spanish and Italian.